josephbeuysmum/Dertisch/README.md

 	DTCoreData
 	// provides simplified access to Core Data data storage

+	DTUrlSession
+	// provides access to RESTful APIs

+	SOUS CHEFS (proxies)

 	DTImages
 	// provides capacity to load and get copies of images

+	DTTemporaryValues
+	// provides app-wide storage for simple data in runtime memory

+	RESTAURANT (views and controllers)

 	DTMaitreD
-	// manages the addition and removal of Dishs and their relationships with Interactors and Waiters (maitre Ds are classically VIPER routings)
+	// manages the addition and removal of Dishes and their relationships with Head Chefs and Waiters (maitre Ds are classically VIPER routings)

 	DTOrders
 	// provides an independent and scoped app-wide communications mechanism

-	DTTemporaryValues
-	// provides app-wide storage for simple data in runtime memory

-	DTUrlSession
-	// provides access to RESTful APIs

-These - and all model classes - in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
-For instance, this mean that two separate Interactors that both have an instance of `DTTemporaryValuesSousChef` injected have *the same instance* of `DTTemporaryValuesSousChef` injected, so any properties set on that instance by one of the Interactors will be readable by the other, and vice versa.
-And the same goes for all subsequent injections of `DTTemporaryValuesSousChef` elsewhere.^
+All kitchen classes in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
+For instance, this mean that two separate Head Chefs that both have an instance of `DTTemporaryValues` injected have *the same instance* of `DTTemporaryValues` injected, so any properties set on that instance by one of the Head Chefs will be readable by the other, and vice versa.
+And the same goes for all subsequent injections of `DTTemporaryValues` elsewhere.

-^ *this currently means that all `Dertisch` model classes are exactly that: classes, although the longer term goal to make `Dertisch` class-free (with the exception of View classes, which are already unavoidably class-based).*

 Amongst other things, `DTMaitreD` is responsible for starting `Dertisch` apps, and `DTOrders` is a mandatory requirement for all `Dertisch` apps, and so they are instantiated by default.
 The others are instantiated on a **need-to-use** basis.

 Start up your `Dertisch` app by calling `DTMaitreD.start()` from your `AppDelegate`:

-	import Dertisch
-	import UIKit

 	@UIApplicationMain
 	class AppDelegate: UIResponder, UIApplicationDelegate {